ActiveState/documentation-public/content/start/state-tool.md

 ### Access documentation for CLI commands

-To learn more about the State Tool commands, run `state --help` in the terminal.
+To learn more about the State Tool commands, run state --help in the terminal.

 For help on individual commands, run `state COMMAND --help`.
 For example, `state packages --help`.

-For more information on the State Tool and the available commands see the [State Tool section](/state/).
+For more information on the State Tool and the available commands see the [State Tool section](/state/) of the docs.